irahbt/the-groundnut-table/README.md

 - #### First Time User Goals

-   1. As a First Time User, I want to …
+   1. As a First Time User, I want to understand the main purpose of the enterprise

    2. As a First Time User, I want to be able to navigate intuitively through the site